Satellite Derived Bathymetry | Benthic Mapping | Water Quality | Elevation Models | Coastal and Terrestrial Environments | Water Surface

 EOMAP’s eoLytics SWIFT (Shallow Water Image Finder Tool) automatically returns a ranking of satellite imagery regarding their feasibility for seafloor or bathymetric analyses.
 As such, it can be linked to your internal aquatic remote sensing workflows or assist during the satellite data selection process for any of our Satellite-Derived Bathymetry software and web application solutions.

 All data in one place.
 EOMAP’s customized geospatial information portals are the perfect tool for our regular customers e.g. from industry.
 Data from multiple projects, including on-site survey datasets, are hosted within a single, protected portal, customized to your requirements, regularly updated with every new order and always at your disposal.

 Easy to use web application to visualise and analyse spatial and multi-temporal information on water quality.
 No need to download and install software and perform analyses on desktop computers , simply make use of our eoApp®.

 Be a remote sensing specialist yourself

-The world’s first and only state-of-the-art Satellite-Derived Bathymetry software is a fully operational system, which requires very little prior knowledge and makes use of up-to-date physics-based modules for the remote surveying of shallow waters.
-It is also available online to national hydrographic offices for training and capacity building.
+The world’s first and only state-of-the-art Satellite-Derived Bathymetry 8desktop software which makes use of up-to-date SDB modules for the remote surveying of shallow waters.
+Designed for strategic and defence clients.

-The first data enhancement for a large variety of professional applications using satellites: The atmospheric correction over land and water, delivering globally normalized surface albedo and underwater surface reflectances.
-Based on eoLytics Atmos-X-products, your own application will harvest to the maximum extend from various satellite- and airborne data.
-Applicable for various multi- and hyperspectral systems.
+Data enhancement for a large variety of professional applications: The atmospheric correction over land and water, delivering globally normalized surface albedo and underwater surface reflectances.
+Based on our data pre-processing products, your own application will harvest to the maximum extent from various satellite- and airborne, multi- and hyperspectral sensors.

 At the forefront of research and innovation